Bnaya/cordova-plugin-splashscreen/README.md

 Note also that this value used to be seconds, and not milliseconds, so values less than 30 will still be treated as seconds. ( Consider this a deprecated patch that will disapear in some future version. )

+_Note_: `FadeSplashScreenDuration` is included into `SplashScreenDelay`, for example if you have `<preference name="SplashScreenDelay" value="3000" />` and `<preference name="FadeSplashScreenDuration" value="1000"/>` defined in `config.xml`:

+- 00:00 - splashscreen is shown
+- 00:02 - fading has started
+- 00:03 - splashscreen is hidden

+Turning the fading off via `<preference name="FadeSplashScreen" value="false"/>` technically means fading duration to be `0` so that in this example the overall splash delay will still be 3 seconds.

+### iOS Quirks

 - `ShowSplashScreenSpinner` (boolean, defaults to `true`): Set to `false` to hide the splash-screen spinner.